Würzburg Cathedral: History

+A cathedral and an attached monastery existed in Würzburg as early as the 8th Century, presumably built by the city's first bishop, Burchard.
+On July 8, 752, Burchard transferred the relics of Kilian and his companions Totnan and Colman to the cathedral.
+The skulls of these three saints are still kept in the High Altar of the cathedral.

-The present cathedral was built from 1040 onwards by Bishop Bruno of Würzburgis.
-It likely was the third church on the site: the previous two, built in about 787 and 855, were respectively destroyed and severely damaged by fire.
+The cathedral was destroyed by fire and rebuilt twice (in 787 and 855).
+The third and present cathedral was built from 1040 onwards by Bishop Bruno.
 After Bruno's accidental death in 1045, his successor Adalbero completed the building in 1075.
 Due to several rebuildings, notably after 1133, the cathedral was only consecrated in 1187.
-This church already had the strong cross lay-out still present today: a long nave with a high choir, the broad transept and the two narrow western towers.

-After 1237, the originally lower eastern towers were raised, showing features of early Gothic style.

-The side aisles were remodelled in about 1500 in the late Gothic style.
+It retains its Romanesque cruciform layout to this day.

+The cathedral school attached to the cathedral and run by the Würzburg cathedral chapter was one of the most important cathedral schools in the Holy Roman Empire in the Middle Ages, along with those of Liège and Worms.

+The side aisles were remodeled in a late Gothic style around 1500.
+A baroque renovation began in 1627, and continued through the century.
+In particular, numerous pieces of valuable Baroque art were created for the Cathedral's altars.
 The stuccoist Pietro Magno decorated the cathedral in Baroque stucco work in 1701-04.

 In 1721-34, Balthasar Neumann built the burial chapel for the Schönborn bishops, north of the transept.
 Around the foot of the eastern tower, he also added a Baroque vestry and Ornatkammer (1749).

-Additional changes made to the western façade and towers in 1879-85 (see picture of the cathedral in 1904) were removed after 1946.
+Additional Romanesque Revival changes made to the western façade and towers in 1879-85 (see picture of the cathedral in 1904) were removed after 1946.

-The greater part of the building collapsed in the winter of 1946 in consequence of the fire bombing of Würzburg on 16 March 1945.
-Reconstruction was completed in 1967, in the course of which the Baroque components were removed in favour of a re-Romanisation.
-The new interpretation emphasizes the contrast between the surviving historical parts of the structure, resulting in a sometimes controversial combination of predominantly Romanesque with modern and Baroque elements.
-The Romanesque Revival west front with a rose window, the tripartite gallery and the opening for the clock were combined during the reconstruction with a plain pumice stone wall, and revealed again during renovation work up to November 2006.
-In 1988 the choir was redesigned by Hubert Elsässer.
+The Cathedral was heavily damaged in the bombing of Würzburg.
+Much of the interior was irreparably damaged.
+Large portions of the building, especially the nave, collapsed in the winter of 1946, almost a year after the bombing.
+Reconstruction was completed in 1967, in the course of which some Baroque components were removed in favour of a re-Romanisation.
+In particular, the collapsed nave was rebuilt unadorned, with a flat wooden roof, providing a marked contrast to the surviving baroque stucco in the rest of the building.
+Over the course of the renovation, the Romanesque Revival west front with its rose window, tripartite gallery, and clock niche were covered by a plain stone wall.
+The west front was once again revealed after a 2006 renovation.
+The choir was redesigned in 1988.

-The stucco ceiling that had collapsed in 1946 was not rebuilt, but replaced by a flat wooden ceiling.

 Description

-With a length of 103 metres, the cathedral is reckoned to be the fourth largest Romanesque basilica in Germany.
+With a length of 103 meters, the cathedral is thought to be the fourth largest Romanesque basilica in Germany.